flyteorg/flyte/docs/deployment/configuration/performance.rst

        flyteadmin:
           maxParallelism: 25

-#.
+b.
 Default for a specific launch plan.
-For any launch plan, the maxParallelism value can be changed or altered.
-This can be done using :py:meth:`flytekit.LaunchPlan.get_or_create` or the :std:ref:`ref_flyteidl.admin.LaunchPlanCreateRequest`
+For any launch plan, the ``max_parallelism`` value can be changed using :py:meth:`flytekit.LaunchPlan.get_or_create` or the :std:ref:`ref_flyteidl.admin.LaunchPlanCreateRequest`
    **Flytekit Example**

    .. code-block:: python